Home My Story The AI Truth The People The Songs Music & Concerts Connect

 The One Who Heard It First

 Chris spent his life making music the real way — real instruments, trained ears, decades of feel.
 He can hear a note that's a quarter-step off from across the room.
-Voice like gravel.
-Songs that sound like rivers because he lived near them.
+Great voice.
+Songs that sound like real country because he was a real rancher.

 When I nervously played him my first AI-produced song, I expected a polite nod and a subject change.